bet4a/d3wiki/SVG-Controls.md

 <a name="_brush" href="#wiki-_brush">#</a> <b>brush</b>(<i>selection</i>)

 Draws or redraws this brush into the specified *selection* of elements.
-The brush may be drawn into multiple elements simultaneously, but not that these brushes would share the same backing extent; typically, a brush is drawn into only one element at a time.
+The brush may be drawn into multiple elements simultaneously, but note that these brushes would share the same backing extent; typically, a brush is drawn into only one element at a time.

 The *selection* can also be a [transition](Transitions); however, the brush does not yet support automatic transitions, so the redraw will happen instantaneously.
 In a subsequent release, the brush will smoothly transition to the new extent when redrawn after the [extent](#wiki-brush_extent) is set.